imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createsurveynode"></a>
 # **CreateSurveyNode**
-> ResourceLinkResponse CreateSurveyNode (CreateSurveyNodeInputObject createSurveyNodeInputObject, int? id, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateSurveyNode (CreateSurveyNodeInputObject createSurveyNodeInputObject, int? id)

 Create a new node from the submitted data.